vraimademoiselle/alx-system_engineering-devops-1/0x05-processes_and_signals/README.md

 - How to kill a process
 - What is a signal
 - What are the 2 signals that cannot be ignored

-### More Info
-For those who want to know more and learn about all signals, check out [this article](https://www.computerhope.com/unix/signals.htm).